tkurtbond/tkurtbond.github.io/posts/2022/06/14/lisp-style-trampolines-in-common-lisp-c-ada-oberon-2-and-revised-oberon/index.rst

 Notice how it returns a ``void *``, instead of something more specific?
-That's because if it tried to return something more specific, it would have to a `recursive type`_: that is to say, while defining the type ``trampoline``, you would use a reference to the type while defining the type.
+That's because if it tried to return something more specific, it would have to have a `recursive type`_: that is to say, while defining the type ``trampoline``, you would use a reference to the type while defining the type.
 It would look something like this: